Top 16 online proofing tools for faster feedback

 3. Make sure everyone’s on the same page

-I used to wonder why stakeholders shared feedback with so many conflicts.
-But then I realized something.
-You may not like it, but I promise it’s true.
+If you’ve ever wondered why stakeholders often share feedback with so many conflicts, this one’s for you.
+You may not like to hear this, but it’s true.
 It isn’t your stakeholders’ job to consolidate their feedback.

 The problem